 If you’re mounting a scope on a target or tactical rifle or you want to ensure the most strength and consistency in the mounting platform, choose the Picatinny interface.
 Like we said above, this is the best scope mount for tactical guns like AR-15.

 You MUST ensure that you are getting the correct rings for your scope AND rifle with the integral system.
-For other platforms, as long as the rings fit your scope and the base fit your rifle (and the rings and base are of the same interface), then they will work.

 When to Use an Integral Mount: